esphome/esphome-docs/components/sprinkler.rst

 - ``valve_open_delay``
 - ``pump_switch_off_during_valve_open_delay``

-The first option, ``valve_overlap``, causes the current valve and the next valve (as the controller is Iterating through valves) to run simultaneously for the duration specified.
+The first option, ``valve_overlap``, causes the current valve and the next valve (as the controller is iterating through valves) to run simultaneously for the duration specified.
 The idea here is that this causes a reduction in water pressure as the next zone starts up, therefore minimizing banging pipes (aka the "water hammer" effect) when the valve that is finishing up finally closes.